 Um, I’m excited to talk to him today.
 Uh, Mr. Jimmie Jayes, welcome to the episode.

 Jimmie Jayes: Thank you so much.
 Great to be here and, and, uh, excited to be talking to your Close It Now community.

 Sam Wakefield: Yeah, absolutely.
 Man.
 It’s it’s so cool when we.
-You know, w when you develop a, a group that is so focused on one thing, it’s mind blowing what they can accomplish.
+You know, w when you develop, a group that is so focused on one thing, it’s mind-blowing what they can accomplish.

 How do we find good people?
-You know, there there’s so many of the biggest complaint is there’s just a lack of qualified people in the industry.
+You know, there’s so many of the biggest complaints is there’s just a lack of qualified people in the industry.
 How do we find them?
 So today’s topic hiring and building a team of HVAC professionals.
 Um, how do we do that?
-You clearly, you, you can’t build a scale this fast by only finding people within a specific niche.
+You clearly, can’t build a scale this fast by only finding people within a specific niche.

 You’ve got to, you’ve got to go outside that.
 So let let’s unpack that.
 Let’s break that apart a little bit.
 What are your thoughts here?

 You want to think like a business owner and unless you plan to crawl through addicts until you’re 50, right?
 You need to have some sort of a way to get leverage, to get leverage.
 And it doesn’t matter the space.
-If there’s people in pest control, like, do you want to knock doors until you’re 50?
-If there’s, so it doesn’t matter the space.
+If there are people in pest control, like, do you want to knock on doors until you’re 50?
+If there is, it doesn’t matter the space.

 So the first thing that I would say is it doesn’t matter where you’re at.
 Um, this is a relevant conversation for you unless you plan on, like I said, doing sales and crawling through addicts, when you’re 50, you’ve got to learn how to be able to get leverage.
 You gotta be, learn how to be able to, to train people and to hire people.